yalmip/yalmip.github.io/_examples/robustmpc.md

 The robust optimization framework is integrated in the over-all infrastructure in YALMIP.
 Hence, a model can be robustified, and then sent to the multiparametric solver [MPT] in order to get a [tutorials.Multiparametric  multiparametric solution].

-In our case, we want to have a multi-parametric solution with respect to the state \\(x\\).
+In our case, we want to have a multi-parametric solution with respect to the state \\(x_k\\).
 One way to compute the parametric solution is to first derive the robustified model, and send this to the parametric solver.

 ````matlab
 [Frobust,h] = robustify(F + G,objective,[],W);
 sol = solvemp(Frobust,h,[],x);
 ````

-Alternatively, we can send the uncertain model directly to [solvemp], but we then have declare the uncertain variables via the command [uncertain]
+Alternatively, we can send the uncertain model directly to [solvemp], but we then have to declare the uncertain variables via the command [uncertain]

 ````matlab
 sol = solvemp([F,G,uncertain(W)],objective,[],x);